Vidme To Shut Down On Dec 15th 2017 - Slashdot

 Who?

 In a bid to create a pathway to sustainability...
-(Score:2)
+(Score:3)

 ... an unknown video platform began publishing news of their eminent demise on random tech aggregation sites.